Beaver Builder Features Developers Should Know About

 • Spacing: Beaver Builder automatically reduces left and right margins and padding on small devices, but you can override or remove this auto spacing.

-• Visibility: You can choose the device sizes (large, medium, or small) on which a row, column, or module is visible.
+• Visibility: You can choose the per-device visibility (extra large, large, medium, or small) on which a row, column, or module is visible.
 For example, you can have one Photo module display on large and medium devices and a second Photo module with a mobile-friendly version of the image for display on mobile devices.

 And remember – not only is it easier for you to create these layouts but also it’s easier for you and your clients to maintain and update them.
 That takes a lot of maintenance work off your plate, where you’re going back to review and revise your custom code.